 Use the following steps to confirm your current DreamPress user is set to a Shell user.

-- Navigate to the FTP Users & Files page.
+- Navigate to the SFTP Users & Files page.

 - In the top menu, click the Filters dropdown.